How to Tell if an Extension Cord Is Safe To Use Outdoors?

 There are several types of ratings for extension cords.
 One rating is for their type of intended use: heavy, medium, or light duty.
 Another rating is by amperage: the power load they are designed to carry safely.
 Yet another rating is for indoor or outdoor usage.
 The 'W' symbol is used to label cords made for outdoor use.
 There are yet other ratings used by some manufacturers to indicate the intended frequency of use for which the cord was designed.

-Check the packaging, or look on the cord, to be sure the extension cord you've selected is appropriate for outdoor electricity use.
-Or, use this quick checklist to confirm that the cord is designed for outdoor use:
+Check the packaging, or look on the cord, to be sure the extension cord you've selected is appropriate for outdoor electricity use before you plug anything in.

 All outlets mounted on the exterior of your home should have a ground fault circuit interrupter (GFCI) built into the outdoor outlet.
 A GFCI is a circuit breaker that shuts off electricity to the cord, if it detects irregular electricity flow, such as when it is passing through water, or a human, or something else other than a normal power conduit.